Croatian police identify woman found with memory loss - NewsBreak

 Croatian police identify woman found with memory loss

-ZAGREB, Croatia — (AP) — Croatian police said Wednesday they have established the identity of a woman who was found in a remote area on a northern Adriatic island with no recollection of who she was or where she came from.
+Croatian police said Wednesday they have established the identity of a woman who was found in a remote area on a northern Adriatic island with no recollection of who she is or where she came from.

 The woman was discovered Sept.
-12 on the island of Krk, sitting on a jagged rock close to the sea in a remote part of the island that is inhabited by bears.
+12 on the island of Krk while sitting on a jagged rock close to the sea in a remote part of the island that is inhabited by bears.

-Croatian media reported that the woman communicated in English but couldn't give her name.
-She didn't have identification documents or a cell phone with her, reports said.
+Croatian media have reported that the woman communicated in English but couldn't give her name.
+She didn't have identification documents or a cellphone with her, reports said.

 Police had released a photo showing a blond woman with blue eyes and bloodied face.